omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 to the bound variables.
 These variables can be used in the template files we are about to define in the following section.

+NOTE: To see all the widgets available, check Appendix.

 ==== Creating Templated Files